Braided cofree Hopf algebras and quantum multi-brace algebras: Introduction

-Works on multiple zeta values led naturally to quasi-shuffle algebras.
+Another motivation comes from works on multiple zeta values.
+They led naturally to so-called quasi-shuffle algebras.
 Mainly, the underlying vector space used to construct the shuffle algebra has also an algebra structure.
-These algebras were already studied by \cite{NR}, and there were some attempts to quantize them, for instance, \cite{B} and \cite{Hof}.
-The quantum $B_\infty$-algebras provide a good framework to "deform" quasi-shuffle algebras in the spirit of quantum shuffle algebras, where the usual flip is replaced by a braiding and we have to impose compatibility between the braiding and the algebra structure on $V$.
-Then Yang-Baxter algebras appear to be the relevant structures.
+These algebras were first discovered by Newman and Radford in \cite{NR}, and later studied by many mathematicians in different aspects (see, e.g., \cite{EG}, \cite{Hof1}, \cite{Hof2}, \cite{IKZ}, \cite{Lod}, and the references therein).
+For the reason mentioned in the preceding paragraph, there were some attempts to quantize the quasi-shuffle algebra, for instance, \cite{B} and \cite{Hof1}.
+We want to deform quasi-shuffle algebras in the spirit of quantum shuffle algebras, where the usual flip is replaced by a braiding.
+This way seems more natural.
+But we have to impose compatibility between the braiding and the algebra structure on the underlying vector space.
+The quantum multi-brace algebras provide a good framework.
+At this level, we obtain a natural framework for quantum quasi-shuffle algebras, where the quantum multi-brace algebra structure has only the $M_{11}$ term.
+It is valuable to mention that Hoffman's q-deformation of quasi-shuffle product (\cite{Hof2}) is a special case of quantum quasi-shuffle algebras.